mijp1/castep-docs/docs/tutorials/Optics/Optics_ram.md

 CUT_OFF_ENERGY         : 200
 ```

-Once that is done, we can perform the optical Optados calculation.
-This is done by running Optados calculation with the Optados input file
+Once that is done, we can perform the optical Optados calculations.

+## Dielectric Tensor

+We will begin by examining the dielectric tensor.
+We will do this by using the Opdatos input file

 *rut.odi*